garzj/minecraft-talk/README.md

 # minecraft-talk

-A minecraft plugin allowing players to communicate over a website while playing.
+A minecraft plugin allowing players to communicate over a self-hosted website while playing.

 ## Setup